Aparnasen149/PythonApplication/README.md

 Top n common words : It will display all the top n common words.

-Minimum Word Count : It will display the word with minimum occurence.If there are more than one word with same maximum occurences, will display all of them.
+Minimum Word Count : It will display the word with minimum occurence.If there are more than one word with same minimum occurences, will display all of them.

 Pallindromes in the File : It will display all the pallindromes present in the file.